 4. Add some rugs to bare floors.
 Our bedroom floor is bare wood, and there's nothing more shocking than placing your still-toasty-from-bed bare feet on the freezing cold floor.
 I've got some old shag rugs in storage I'm going to roll out for the winter season, and the first patch of bare floor I'm tackling is the spot where my feet go in the morning!
 No extra rugs laying around?
 Here's a DIY Latch Hook Rug tutorial from A Beautiful Mess.

 5. Buy some fingerless gloves.
 Maybe it's just because I work at the computer a lot, but I can't seem to keep my hands warm, even during the middle of the day.
 I can be wrapped in a quilt, with slippers on, and my hands will still be stiff and slow from the cold.
 Enter a cold-handed computer lover's best friend — the fingerless glove.
-Here's a fleece pair from Sandy Harris on etsy for just $6.50!
+Here's a black cashmere(!) pair for $29 from Talis Studio on Etsy.
 Between these and an endless pot of tea, I'm all set to work in comfort through the winter!